madebyshape/tailwind-css/README.md

 Any files placed inside `assets` will be compiled, minified and optimised and then moved to the `dist` folder.

+NOTE: Never place files directly into the `web/dist` folder, as these can be overwritten sometimes via build commands.

 ### Framework

 We use Tailwind CSS (https://tailwindcss.com) as the core framework - Read the docs to use this framework https://tailwindcss.com/docs